dcooney/unsplash-wp/unsplash-stock-photos/README.txt

 == Description ==

-Unsplash: Stock Photo Uploader is the fastest way to upload high quality stock photos from unsplash.com directly to your media library — all without ever leaving WordPress!
+Unsplash: Stock Photo Library is the fastest way to upload high quality stock photos from unsplash.com directly to your media library — all without ever leaving WordPress!

 = Features =